 In addition, the accrual method requires double-entry bookkeeping, so you’ll need robust accounting software — like QuickBooks or NetSuite — in order to keep track of your liabilities.
 Consider finding an accounting partner if you plan to use the accrual method.

-Difficult to track cash flow
+Difficult to track cash flow.

 Another downside to accrual accounting is the lack of visibility into cash flow.
 When it comes to cash flow, the accrual method offers an incomplete picture.
 Your account ledger or income statement may show thousands of dollars in sales revenue at any given time; however, you might not have that cash on hand for months.
 Companies can combat this inefficiency by preparing a monthly cash flow statement, which projects how much money will flow in and out of the business.

-The bottom line on cash vs. accrual accounting
+The bottom line: Cash vs. accrual accounting.

 If your company is eligible, you may decide it’s easier to get started with cash-basis accounting.
 Alternatively, it may spare your team financial headaches later if you dive into accrual-basis accounting now, before scaling.